 Provision for Special Educational Needs and / or disability at Arden

 At Arden we promote an inclusive atmosphere, all students have access to a broad and balanced curriculum that is delivered through high quality teaching and learning.
-In order to support our students with special educational needs we focus on quality first teaching with a particular emphasis on effective differentiation.
+In order to support our students with special educational needs we focus on quality first teaching with a particular emphasis on personalised learning and effective differentiation.
 This helps to ensure that students can access the curriculum whilst predominantly being taught in mainstream mixed ability classes.
 Teaching staff are supported by a highly skilled Learning Support team who work across the key stages providing in class support for students who require it the most.
 At Arden we work with students who have specific learning difficulties such as dyslexia as well as students with sensory difficulties, physical conditions, visual and hearing impairments.
-Unfortunately we do not have access to specialist teachers within school but work with external agencies to help support students with special educational needs and / or disability.

 There are four types of Special Educational Needs and Disabilities as defined by the Department of Education: